Skip to main content

 Conclusion

-Within a century, electronic music has developed into one of the most extensive music genres covering more than 300 sub-genres.
-In this guide, we’ve focused on these particular musical styles and dedicated a big part to the historical development of electronic music, which strongly shaped the overall international music scene.
+Within a century, electronic music has developed into one of the most extensive music genres, covering more than 300 sub-genres.
+In this guide, we’ve focused on the historical development of electronic music and dived into its key characteristics and some of the most iconic artists.

 If you’d like to learn more about one of the most successful electronic music sub-genres, electronic dance music, don’t hesitate to dive into our article on what EDM is and the artists that define the genre!